madisonmay/Asciify_Final/README.md

 in C++ to make the processing time required a bit more bearable.

-At this point, the text is either displayed in the terminal (as is the case with fast_asciify) or compiled into an image (as is done with asciify).
+At this point, the text is either displayed in the terminal (as is the case with fast_asciify, which also uses a less effective, quicker edge detection) or compiled into an image (as is done with asciify).
 With asciify, these files are then joined into a video and the original audio is reapplied.

 If an image file or folder of images is fed to our program, this same basic path is followed -- however, audio extraction is not required.